Kitchen

 How do drain cleaners work to unclog sinks?

 Regardless of the drain cleaner you use, they all work similarly.
-They will either eat away at, meltdown, dissolve, or loosen clogs.
+They will eat away, dissolve, or loosen clogs.
 They create a chemical reaction with the clog in question to destroy, loosen, or dissolve it.

 Final Thoughts